 The Gualtieris name their collections after friends or beautiful plants or mythological beings related to the designs of the pieces in them.
 For example, their “Primavera” series is based on Karl Blossfeld’s photographs of flowers.
 The “Patricia” series was inspired by their favorite client, who wanted more sparkles (i.e. diamonds) in a piece.
 Jack and Elizabeth experimented with insetting gemstones inside gold granules to accomplish this effect.
 “We try not to be bound by price points, trends, or marketing considerations when we create a piece.”
 Jack explains.
 Much like their garden, he says, “The artistic process is organic.”

 “We want people to have not only an aesthetic connection with our work but also some kind of metaphysical or transcendent connection,” Elizabeth adds.
 “We want our jewelry to be a manifestation of something beautiful inside the person.”

 Zaffiro’s timeless, handcrafted modern heirlooms have won many national jewelry design awards and appeared in national exhibitions and books.
-Their green chile stew is pretty good, too.
+Their BBQ sauce is pretty good, too.